Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/confluent-cloud-kafka-cluster-ssl-protocol.md

-# Connect with Confluent Cloud Apache Kafka® Cluster
+# Connect with Confluent Cloud Apache Kafka® cluster

 Confluent Cloud Apache Kafka is a fully managed distributed data streaming platform, deployable in a cloud, maintained by Confluent.
 This section